Reference

 Online Play Behavior

 Use these answers when claim timing, priority, or tutorial behavior feels surprising.
-They explain why the live table sometimes interrupts normal clockwise order.
+They explain why a legal claim can interrupt the normal counter-clockwise turn order.

 Why can't I claim CHOW from every player?